 Because the message, no matter how well meant, was that I was not good enough for him in that moment.
 And the thought of that still stings… But it doesn’t define me!
 And that’s the most important thing.

 Anyone recognize themselves from this text?
-Ever had a person you cared about tell you you’re fat?
+Ever been in a situation where a boyfriend calls you fat?
 I’d love to hear how y’all handled the situation. ♥

 Follow me on Instagram and use #styleoutlandish to showcase your style!
 I’m always on the lookout for outfit inspiration.